10 Signs of Dismissive-Avoidant Attachment in Relationships

 Attachment theory is the idea that our early relationships with caregivers shape how we form connections with others later in life.
 There are four primary attachment styles: secure, anxious, avoidant, and disorganized.

 People with a dismissive-avoidant attachment style often struggle with emotional intimacy and may distance themselves from their partners.
-Here are ten common signs of dismissive-avoidant attachment.
+Here are 10 common dismissive-avoidant attachment signs.

 1. Independence

 Individuals with dismissive-avoidant attachment tend to value their independence above all else.
-They prioritize their personal goals and interests over their relationships and may struggle to make sacrifices or compromises to maintain their connection with others.
+They prioritize their personal goals and interests over their relationships, often struggling to make sacrifices or compromises to maintain their connections with others.

 2. Avoidance of emotions